gloriamoreno23-90/Server_Final_Project/README.md

-# Project - Restaurant
+# Project - Meditation

 ## Description

-This is a full-stack application that allows users to find and review restaurants.
-Users can create an account, log in, and add restaurants to their favorites.
-They can also add, edit, and delete restaurants.
+This is a full-stack application that allows users to find meditation exercises.
+Users can create an account, log in, and add apps and exercises to their favorites.
+They can also add, edit, and delete them.

 ## Installation